List of Oval Office desks: History

-Upon Kennedy's assassination in 1963, the Resolute desk was sent on a national tour, and his successor Lyndon B. Johnson elected to use the desk he had used as a senator and as vice president.
-When Johnson left office the desk he used was sent to his presidential library.
-When Richard Nixon became president he brought the Wilson desk, which he had used as vice president, and it remained in the Oval Office when Gerald Ford took over after Nixon's resignation.
+Upon Kennedy's assassination in 1963, the Resolute desk was sent on a national tour.
+His successor Lyndon B. Johnson elected to use the desk he had used as a senator and as vice president.
+When Johnson left office, his desk was sent to his presidential library.
+When Richard Nixon became president, he brought the Wilson desk, which he had used as vice president.
+It remained in the Oval Office when Gerald Ford took over after Nixon's resignation.

-Jimmy Carter returned the Resolute desk to the Oval Office in 1977.
-The desk has since been used in that room by every president other than George H. W. Bush who elected to go with the C&O desk, the desk he had used as vice president.
+In 1977, Jimmy Carter returned the Resolute desk to the Oval Office.
+The desk has since been used in that room by every president other than George H. W. Bush, who elected to use the C&O desk, which he had used as vice president.
 Doro Bush Koch, one of George Bush's children, suggests Bush's choice to use his vice presidential desk may have been due to a perceived tradition of vice presidents that ascend to the presidency using their vice presidential desks.
 The C&O Desk remained as part of the White House collection after Bush left office, according to Jay Patton, the supervisory curator of the George H.W.
 Bush Presidential Library and Museum.

 Joe Biden, the next vice president to become president, did not follow this perceived tradition and continued using the Resolute desk.
 Biden would have preferred to use the Hoover desk previously used by Franklin Roosevelt, but it could not be relocated from Roosevelt's presidential library in Hyde Park, New York.